sbw70/verification-constraints/labs/nuvl-edge/separate-provider/sp001-baseline/RESULTS.md

 SP-001 demonstrated that the existing Ed25519 provider-controlled bounded-authority path continued to function when the provider and its private signing key were placed on a physically separate host from the Raspberry Pi verification/enforcement boundary.

+The completed availability control additionally demonstrated that loss of the separate provider prevented acquisition of new provider authority while the boundary remained operational.

+After restoration of the same separate provider, verified issuance resumed without restarting or reprovisioning the boundary.

-The successful authority path was:
+The observed authority behavior was:

-    Separate provider host
+    PROVIDER ONLINE
             |
-            | signed Ed25519 bounded authority
+            | signed Ed25519 authority
             v
-    Raspberry Pi NUVL boundary
+    boundary verifies
             |
-            | provider_verified = true
-            | bounds enforced
             v
-    single admissible spend
+    ISSUED

+    PROVIDER UNAVAILABLE
             |
             v
-    ACCEPT
+    boundary remains operational
+            |
+            | no verified provider authority
+            v
+    DENIED
+    artifact_id: null

+    PROVIDER RESTORED
+            |
+            | signed Ed25519 authority
+            v
+    same running boundary verifies
+            |
+            v
+    ISSUED

-## Supported Claim
+## Supported Claims

-SP-001 supports the following claim:
+SP-001 supports the following claims:

 > A provider-controlled Ed25519 authority source can operate on a physically separate host from the NUVL verification/enforcement boundary while preserving provider-authenticated bounded authority.

+> When the physically separate provider becomes unavailable, the running NUVL boundary does not obtain or originate new provider authority and denies new issuance.

+> When the same provider is restored, verified provider issuance resumes without restarting or reprovisioning the NUVL boundary.

 ## Current Limitations

-The completed SP-001 run does not yet demonstrate:
+The completed SP-001 test does not establish:

-- failure to obtain new authority when the separate provider is unavailable;
-- restoration after separate-provider outage;
 - rejection of an unauthorized substitute provider;
-- malicious forwarder resistance;
+- resistance to a compromised or malicious network forwarder;
-- endpoint-side Ed25519 verification;
-- resistance to arbitrary compromise of the Pi boundary;
+- resistance to arbitrary compromise of the Pi enforcement boundary;
+- Ed25519 verification directly at the ESP32 endpoint;
+- production key-management security;
-- production key-management or infrastructure security.
+- production network or infrastructure security;

-Those conditions are outside the completed SP-001 result.
+- provider high-availability behavior.

+Those properties require separate controls or adversarial validation.